-5.12 DESIGN PHILOSOPHY With literally dozens of power supplies already on the market, you might be interested in why Gordon Kapes, Inc. went ahead and developed the Model 713 as part of a line of general-purpose power supplies.
+5.11 DESIGN PHILOSOPHY With literally dozens of power supplies already on the market, you might be interested in why Gordon Kapes, Inc. went ahead and developed the Model 721 as part of a line of general-purpose power supplies.
 For years we have manufactured equipment that requires external sources of power.
-We assumed that getting standard telecommunications power sources was inexpensive and simple.
+We assumed that getting standard power sources was inexpensive and simple.
 However, after we built some special systems we found that obtaining power supplies that we liked was not at all easy.
 Many were old designs that used linear technology, weighed a ton and generated considerable heat.
-Others were intended for KSU mounting, which is not very common these days.
-Still others were setup for "Type 10" card edge mounting which isn't always convenient.
+Others were intended for table-top mounting, which isn't always convenient.
 One supply purported to be filtered and regulated, but how they made that claim we couldn't figure out!
 Others were quite good, excellent in fact, but were very pricey, didn't have the right output current, or were hard to install.
 So in the end we felt that if we were having problems, maybe you were too!
-The following paragraphs detail some of the Model 713's design highlights:
+The following paragraphs detail some of the Model 721's design highlights: